Balancing Short Term and Long Term Financial Goals: Smart Ways to Build Financial Stability

 On the other hand, investing through accounts like a TFSA or RRSP can provide higher long-term returns, but with market risk.

-Striking the right balance depends on your risk tolerance, financial goals, and timeline.
+This is a starting point, not a rule.
+Striking the right balance depends on your risk tolerance, financial goals, and timeline, so consider speaking with a financial advisor about your specific situation.

 Long-Term Growth: Retirement and Education

 Many families struggle with choosing between saving for their child’s education and their own retirement.
-In most cases, retirement should come first.
+Many financial planners suggest prioritizing retirement savings first.

 Why?
 Because while students can access loans, grants, and scholarships, there are no loans available for retirement.
 Securing your own financial future also ensures you won’t become dependent on your children later in life.